 He was under the impression that sharing content on Facebook and Twitter and other social media was a good thing, and wondered how that differed from reprinting someone’s blog post yet giving them credit for it.

 Realizing that this business owner is not alone in his confusion, I thought it would be a good idea to help clarify the right way to share, borrow, quote or otherwise using other people’s content your blog or website.

 Want to recap or discuss a blog post or article you’ve found online?
 Feel free to do that as long as you are not quoting lengthy passages verbatim.
 Perhaps you’ve found several blog posts on the same topic, and you want to compare/contrast them in a blog post of your own.
 Always quote your sources and give a link to the original publisher of the content you’re referencing.

 Are you asking yourself, “Can I post other people’s articles or content on my blog?”
 The only correct way to reprint an entire blog post or article that someone else has published is to contact the author and get permission to do so.
 And then note the fact that the article is being reprinted with permission from the author.
 Linking to their original piece is appropriate.
-And keep in mind, there is no SEO benefit to publishing content that has been published elsewhere.
+And keep in mind, that there is no SEO benefit to publishing content that has been published elsewhere.
 The search engines are pretty good at sussing out the original publish date, author and location and you won’t get any boost from republishing.

-This is encouraged!
+Sharing content you find online is encouraged!
 If you find articles, graphics, photos, videos or any other content online that you think is worthy of sharing with your friends, fans and followers, go for it!
 Share a link to the content.
-You can include a photo or graphic from the content along with the link.
-You can also pull a quote, or the introductory sentence and include that with your link.
+You can even include a photo or graphic from the content along with the link.
+Try using a pull quote, or the introductory sentence, and include that with your link.
 Just make sure you’re not copying their entire content and posting it on your page.
 The operative phrase here is share a link.

 Videos and Photos